-In plan-making, local planning authorities apply a sequential approach to site selection so that development is, as far as reasonably possible, located where the risk of flooding (from all sources) is lowest, taking account of climate change and the vulnerability of future uses to flood risk.
-In plan-making this involves applying the 'Sequential Test' to Local Plans and, if needed, the 'Exception Test' to Local Plans.
+In plan-making, local planning authorities apply a sequential approach to site selection so that development is, as far as reasonably possible, located where the risk of flooding, from all sources, is lowest, taking account of climate change and the vulnerability of future uses to flood risk.
+In plan-making if a site is at risk of flooding the 'Sequential Test' must be applied, if this isn't passed the 'Exception Test' must then be applied.
+If these aren't passed the development cannot be included in the Local Plan.
+These assessments take account of the proposed uses of the site, as some uses are less vulnerable to flooding.

-In decision-taking, local planning authorities also apply the 'sequential approach'.
-In decision-taking this involves applying the Sequential Test for specific development proposals and, if needed, the Exception Test for specific development proposals, to steer development to areas with the lowest probability of flooding.
+In decision-taking, local planning authorities also apply a sequential approach.
+In decision-taking this involves applying the Sequential Test for specific development proposals and, if needed, the Exception Test, to steer development to areas with the lowest probability of flooding.